FrancescoDeVittori/DMC12-serializer/README.md

 A library to help those poor souls still stuck in the dark ages of Visual Basic 6.
 DMC12-Serializer loads VB6 UDTs (Universal Data Types, i.e. structs) into .NET objects, and produces VB6-compatible dumps.

 The project is named after the famous De Lorean from Back to the Future.
-For a brief overview of this project please refer to: -todo-
+For a brief overview please refer to: -todo-

 #### DMC12-Serializer handles (besides the obvious stuff):